 Coping: Learn about resources from your local Area Agency on Aging (CVCOA) about respite programs or Adult Day programs that can help you get a well-deserved break.
 Look at your wider circle of family, friends, neighbors and spiritual connections to see where you might get some nurturing.

-These are just a few of the emotions involved in being a caregiver; for more information go to https//www.caregiver.org/emotional-side-caregiving
+These are just a few of the emotions involved in being a caregiver; for more information, visit the Family Caregiver Alliance’s page on The Emotional Side of Caregiving.

 Tips for getting the support needed to be a successful caregiver: